w3f/research/docs/Polkadot/economics/academic-research/validator-selection.md

 <!--![](validator-selection.jpeg)-->

-Validator elections play a critical role in securing the network, placing nominators in charge of selecting the most trustworthy and competent validators.
-This responsibility is both complex and demanding.
-The vast amount of validator data, constantly growing, requires significant technical expertise and sustained engagement.
-As a result, the process can become overly cumbersome, leading many nominators to either avoid staking altogether or refrain from investing the time needed to evaluate the data thoroughly.
+This entry outlines several potential steps to support nominators while preserving their freedom of choice.
+In validator elections, which play a critical role in securing the network, nominators are in charge of selecting the most trustworthy and competent validators.
+Such a responsibility is both complex and demanding.
+The vast and constantly growing amount of validator data requires significant technical expertise and sustained engagement.
+The process can become too cumbersome, leading many nominators to either avoid staking altogether or refrain from investing the time needed to evaluate the data thoroughly.
 In this context, effective tools are essential, not only to support nominators in making informed selections, but also to help ensure the network's long-term health and resilience.

-This entry outlines several potential steps to support nominators while preserving their freedom of choice.
-It is important to highlight why recommendations should consider individual user preferences rather than attempting to make them universal.
+Before moving forward, and with that freedom of choice in mind, it is worth examining why recommendations should consider individual user preferences rather than attempting to make them universal.

 **Problem.** Providing an exogenous recommendation for a set of validators is not advisable, as user preferences, particularly risk preferences, vary significantly.
 Comparing metrics accross different scales, such as self-stake in DOT versus performance in percentage, is not feasible in an exogenous framework.
 Moreover, even when considering a single dimension, the shape of marginal utility functions remains unclear and is inherently tied to individual preferences.
 Determining the trade-offs involved in the selection process on behalf of nominators lies beyond the scope of this note.
 Yet, to illustrate this issue, consider the following simple example: